LorienMCS/map_app_two/README.md

 The code and instructions I used came from many different pages in the [Google Maps JavaScript API Tutorial](https://developers.google.com/maps/documentation/javascript/tutorial), so hopefully, linking to the opening page of the tutorial will satisfy the requirement that I link back to the original source page.
 I am very grateful to Google for the tutorial, and of course also for the opportunity to make use of the Google Maps JavaScript API.

-A disclaimer:
-I have only been studying at Galvanize for nine weeks, so there is a lot I still don't know.
-I look forward to adding features and improvements as I learn more.